Solenopsis molesta: Mating

 S. molesta queens are bigger than the workers, being four to five millimeters long.
 Mating takes place from late July to early fall.
 Both the queens and S. molesta drones have wings, and mating takes place while flying.
 Queens sometimes fly with a worker or two clinging to their bodies, presumably to help out right away when the queen finds a suitable place for a colony.
 Queens can lay anywhere from 27 and 387 eggs per day, but the average number of eggs laid per day is 105.
 It takes about 52 days for an egg to become a fully mobile worker.
 Young Solenopsis molesta spends about 21 days in the larval stage when the weather is suitable.

 Diet

 They eat grease whenever they find it, which is why they are sometimes called grease ants.
 They also eat meat, cheese and other dairy products, and seeds.
 They also eat larvae and pupae of other ant species and other insects such as codling moths.
 Thief ants do not appear to be attracted to sweets, unlike most other ants.
-They will however, for example, consume fruits and sugary soft drinks.
+However, they will consume some fruits and sugary soft drinks.